Layered Italian Cannellini Bean Dip

 - In the food processor, pulse the cannellini beans with 1/3 cup Parmesan-Peppercorn salad dressing.

-- Bake for 22-25 minutes, or until heated through.
+- Bake for 25 minutes, or just until heated through and cheese is bubbly.

-- Garnish with fresh basil.
+- Garnish with fresh basil and serve.